komi1230/portfolio/content/top/about.md

 ## Knowledge

-- bioinformatics
+- Machine learning and reinforcement learning
-- machine learning and reinforcement learning
+- Both practical and theoretical aspect of algorithms
-- both practical and theoretical aspect of algorithms
+- Biology

 ## Skills